LunaPixu/luna-mc-tools/.github/README.md

 1. New tools must be contained within the web app itself.
 So, no in-game mods or anything that connects to the game client/server.
 2. I will not provide features that are already (or soon to be) provided by [MCStacker](https://mcstacker.net).
 Features already provided by [misode](https://misode.github.io) will also have a low chance of being accepted.
 As of writing, I support MCStacker via Patreon and do not believe it's right to rip features from there. *(Besides, whatever I could do, MCStacker can do it better)*.
-Similarly, I'm an active user of misode's data pack generators so I will ask that any tools that generate data packs must be specialised and ideally provide more than just a data pack (see my [Trim Generator](https://luna-minecraft-tools.vercel.app/trimgenerator) for an example).
+Similarly, I'm an active user of misode's data pack generators so I will ask that any tools that generate data packs must be specialised and ideally provide more than just a data pack (see my [Trim Generator](https://lunamctools.vercel.app/trimgenerator) for an example).
 3. The more niche, the better.
-Luna's Minecraft Tools exists to provide tools that fit specific niches and help streamline them.
+Luna's MC Tools exists to provide tools that fit specific niches and help streamline them.
 If there's a specific Minecraft-related task that's just a bit too cumbersome, no matter how specific, I want to ease that burden.